Before you begin

 A value that is set by the user and determines the time or meter reading interval of each maintenance procedure.
 The most frequent PM (N1) will never have a multiplier.
 You can use the following formula: parent’s interval x multiplier = child’s interval |

-In the above example, the multiplier for N2 is 4, since its interval is 4 times longer than its parent N1 (weekly). |
+The multiplier for N2 is 4, since its interval is 4 times longer than its parent N1 (weekly). |

 | Iteration | A specific instance where the relevant trigger is set off and a work order is generated. |